New Patients (410) 221-3085

 What Causes Sensitive Teeth?

 Tooth sensitivity can happen to anyone at any time and for many reasons.
-In most cases, the symptoms of this condition are pain or discomfort when your teeth come in contact with hot, cold, or acidic foods or drinks.
-It is typically temporary and will wear off after a few seconds or minutes.
-However, if the pain is severe, this most likely means there is damage to the tooth.
+In most cases, the symptoms of this condition are tooth pain or discomfort.
+You can experience tooth sensitivity when your teeth come in contact with hot, cold, or acidic foods or drinks.
+This pain is typically temporary and will wear off after a few seconds or minutes.
+However, if your tooth pain is severe, this most likely means you have a damaged tooth.

-What can lead to this pain and discomfort is pretty vast.
-Some people simply have a thin layer of enamel on their teeth leaving the dentin layer exposed.
-However, some people’s layer of enamel has worn down over the years.
-This can be from:
+Many dental problems can lead to tooth pain and discomfort.
+Some people have a thin enamel layer on their teeth, exposing the dentin layer.
+However, some people’s enamel layer has worn down over the years.

 • Teeth grinding